debris/modular-libjson-rpc-cpp/README.md

 ## The Problem

 Sometimes rpc server has several or more methods.
-Currently we have to specify all of these methods in a single .json file and implement all of them.
+Currently we have to specify all of these methods in a single .json file and implement all of them in a single class.

 ## Solution